minima-global/minidocs/docs/terms/minimatermsandconditions.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Minima Terms and Conditions
+# Website Terms and Conditions

 These terms and conditions (“Terms and Conditions”) outline the rules and regulations for the use of Minima GmbH’s website, located at https://minima.global/ (“Website”).